 For technical questions about the portal, contact email@example.com

-MCHF typically receives more than 1,000 LOIs for the Statewide Grants Program.
+MCHF typically receives more than 1,000 LOIs through our open call for proposals.
 Though subject to change, based on previous years, the Foundation typically invites about one-third to submit full applications.

 Yes.
 Organizations are welcome to submit more than one LOI.
 Each potential funding proposal should be submitted through a unique LOI.